-&lt;sup>2Bennedsen and Wolfenzon (2000) argue that control dilution due to new blockholders reduces the incumbents' private benefits.
-Our rent-protection argument is not at odds with this monitoring effect because control-diluting cash offers would cause the controlling shareholders to lose some private benefits of control anyway.
-A loss of part of private benefits in our model, described later, is the signaling cost.
+&lt;sup>2 Bennedsen and Wolfenzon (2000) argue that control dilution due to new blockholders reduces the incumbents' private benefits.
+Our rent-protection argument is not at odds with this monitoring effect, because control-diluting cash offers would cause the controlling shareholders to lose some private benefits of control anyway.
+A loss of part of private benefits described in our model later is the signaling cost.

-&lt;sup>3Rights offers in this paper do not explicitly include the rights with special strings attached.
-For example, as a means of payment in acquisitions, contingent value rights (CVRs) are given only to shareholders of acquired firms (Chatterjee and Yan (2008)).
-Also, in shareholder rights plans, better known as poison pills, contingent rights are granted to all shareholders except raiders.
+&lt;sup>3 Rights offers in this paper do not explicitly include the rights with special strings attached.
+For example, as a means of payment in acquisitions, contingent value rights (CVR) are given only to shareholders of acquired firms (Chatterjee and Yan (2008)).
+Also in the shareholder rights plan or better known as poison pills, contingent rights are granted to all shareholders but raiders.
 But implications for hidden control benefits often loom large in contingent rights as well.
-For example, the poison pills (rights) are designed to be activated during a hostile takeover in order to dilute the voting power of raiders.
-Although almost none of the hostile takeovers in the United States have actually activated these poison pills (which would certainly complicate the revaluation process for the target firms), many believe these poison pills mainly help entrench incumbent management in firms that should otherwise have faced takeover bids.
+For example, the poison pills (rights) are designed to be activated during a hostile takeover in order to dilute voting power of raiders.
+Although almost none of the hostile takeovers in the US have actually activated these poison pills (which certainly complicate the revaluation process for the target firms), many believe these poison pills mainly help entrench incumbent management in firms that should otherwise have faced takeover bids.